 It saves all collected images of components on the mounter.
 The search for the desired image can easily be performed with the viewer application, enabling quick identification of the cause of a defect.

 Following the visual inspection before and after the reflow, the image and information related to the mounter and printer can be compared with each other, enabling quick identification of the cause of a defect at the NG mounting point.

 Yamaha aims to sublimate the 1 STOP SMART SOLUTION concept into the Yamaha brand robotics business concept.
-Therefore, in addition to the well-established backbone of the SMT business and the FA business of industrial robots, the company established the businesses integration with Shinkawa Ltd., APIC YAMADA Corporation, and PFA Corporation in July 2019.
+Therefore, in addition to the well-established backbone of the SMT business and the FA business of industrial robots, the company established the businesses integration with Shinkawa Ltd., APIC YAMADA Corporation, and PFA Corporation.
 This resulted to the establishment of Yamaha Robotics Holdings Co., Ltd. as a total solution provider originating in Japan.

 The company will continue to build a system that makes it possible to quickly provide advanced total solutions.
-It will tap 1 STOP SMART SOLUTION for the integration of processes from the semiconductor post-process and the surface mounting process to the product assembly, which are expected to become important in the future.
+It will tap 1 STOP SMART SOLUTION for the integration of processes from the semiconductor post-process and the surface mounting process to the product assembly, which are expected to become important in the future (Figure 11).

 Yamaha Motor Co., Ltd. provided the contents of the article.